RockRobotic/rock-doc/docs/pre-processing/introduction.md

 * Nvidia GeForce GTX 1050 Ti or better
 * Windows 10 x64

+!!! danger "Make Sure"
+    Do not process the data when it is still on the usb drive.
+It is too slow for processing.
+Transfer to your computer first.

 ** Step 1 - [Create a highly accurate trajectory](trajectory-processing.md) **